ESNs are now part of the furniture

 Starting a Conversation About What Needs to Change

-An ESN or other social platform can play an important role in orchestrating this bottom-up transformation process, and provide useful data about the real shape of the organisation and how people get work done.
+An ESN or other social platforms can play an important role in orchestrating this bottom-up transformation process, and provide useful data about the real shape of the organisation and how people get work done.
 But at its simplest, it can also be used at every level of the organisation to encourage an ongoing conversation with the business about the need to change, and to track the results of those changes, by asking:

 - What capabilities is your team or department missing in order to work in a more connected, agile way?